Promaximum/Projects/q_machine_learning_for_texts/README.md

 We need to train a model to classify comments as positive or negative.
 We have a dataset with labels indicating the toxicity of edits.

-The goal is to build a model with an F1 score of at least 0.75.
+The goal is to build a model with an F1-score of at least 0.75.

 ## Tools & Skills
 Python, Pandas, Numpy, Pandarallel, Tqdm, Nltk, Re, Catboost, Sklearn, Imblearn, Seaborn, Matplotlib, Transformers